kaievns/nikolay.rocks/pages/Mighty Hacks/2015-08-06-unslow-rails-dev.md

 or make some slow ajax requests.
 There are plenty of cases like that.

-For example on my current project at [ninefold](http://ninefold.com) we have a #SPA that lets you manage your virtual pages, networks, etc.
+For example on my current project at [ninefold](http://ninefold.com) we have a #SPA that lets you manage your virtual servers, networks, etc.
 On page boot it makes several JSON API calls to get the data from the server.
-In normal rails setup, the loading will look kind of like
+In a normal rails setup the page loading will look kind of like
 that:

 ![](/images/2015/08/06-before.png)